-- Phase 1 Hold outdoor services on the organization's property (or immediately adjacent property if explicitly permitted by the local jurisdiction) with up to 100 individuals, excluding organization staff. - Phase 2 Hold indoor services at a place of worship with up to 25% capacity or 50 individuals, whichever is less, (excluding organization staff) and
+Phase 1Hold outdoor services on the organization's property (or immediately adjacent property if explicitly permitted by the local jurisdiction) with up to 100 individuals, excluding organization staff.

+Modified Phase 1A) Hold indoor services at a place of worship with up to 25% capacityand Phase 2or up to 200 people, whichever is less, so long as six feet of physical distancing can be achieved between households.